Jennifer Higdon: Biography

 During her time at Bowling Green, she wrote her first composition, a two-minute piece for flute and piano named Night Creatures.
 Of playing in the university orchestra, she has said: "Because I came to classical music very differently than most people, the newer stuff had more appeal for me than the older."
 While at Bowling Green, she met Robert Spano, who was teaching a conducting course there and who became one of the champions of Higdon's music in the American orchestral community.

-Higdon earned an Artist's Diploma from the Curtis Institute of Music, where she studied with David Loeb and Ned Rorem and taught the future virtuoso Hilary Hahn.
-She continued to demonstrate her fortitude and dedication by persevering despite a few graduate rejection letters.
-She eventually obtained both a Master of Arts and a PhD in composition from the University of Pennsylvania under the tutelage of George Crumb.
+Higdon earned an artist's diploma from the Curtis Institute of Music, where she studied with David Loeb and taught the future virtuoso Hilary Hahn.
+She eventually obtained both a master of arts and a PhD in composition from the University of Pennsylvania under the tutelage of George Crumb.

 From 1994 to 2021, Higdon was a professor of composition at the Curtis Institute of Music, where she held the Milton L. Rock Chair in Compositional Studies.
-She has served as Composer-in-Residence with the Pittsburgh Symphony Orchestra, the Green Bay Symphony Orchestra, the Philadelphia Orchestra, the Fort Worth Symphony and the Music Academy of the West.
+She has served as composer-in-residence with the Pittsburgh Symphony Orchestra, the Green Bay Symphony Orchestra, the Philadelphia Orchestra, the Fort Worth Symphony and the Music Academy of the West.